OctopusDeploy/docs/docs/api-and-integration/metadata/index.md

 #{/each}
 ```

 If you don't include the work item details yourself, Octopus will automatically add them as a simple list of external links in the UI for the release, deployment preview, and deployment task.
-Providing them, like in this example, give you exact control over the rendering in the portal and in the email step, as you'll see in the next section.
+Providing them, like in this example, gives you exact control over the rendering in the portal and in the email step, as you'll see in the next section.

 ## Deployment Variables and the Email Step {#Deployment-Variables}

-During a deployment there are variables available for both the release notes values and the work-items.
+During a deployment there are variables available for both the release notes values and the work items.

-The release changes variable is `Octopus.Deployment.Changes` and contains the release notes and work-items in JSON format.
+The release changes variable is `Octopus.Deployment.Changes` and contains the release notes and work items in JSON format.
 The structure is a JSON array of `ReleaseChange` objects matching the following C# class:

 ```csharp
 public class ReleaseChanges